Darkness. Nothing but darkness.

 “Surprisingly little, actually.
-I had great good fortune to see how you took care of her when she was injured, before you spirited her away in that balloon.
-From my odd little vantage point in Brainiac’s ship, I was able to snatch her up and place her in a cabin until I was ready to take my leave.
-She’s been most helpful, actually.
+I had great good fortune to learn how you took care of her when she was injured, before you spirited her away in that balloon.
+From my odd little vantage point in Brainiac’s ship, I was able to snatch her up at the time and place I knew she’d be and put her in a cabin until I was ready to take my leave. (*) She’s been most helpful, actually.
 Kept asking for her son — for Robin.
 How sweet.
 How touching.”
 The disembodied voice paused.
 “How could I resist using her to lure you out here?”

 “She was delirious.
 She’s not my mother!”
 Robin felt a twinge in his heart as he spoke these words.
 While Natalia Knight was not his mother, in the months before she disappeared, he had come to think of her much like a mother.
 He had not even resisted when she attempted to adopt him, though he now realized that the adoption would have meant the end of his career as Robin.

 Robin’s statement was ignored.
 A spotlight came on, a tight circle focused on the Boy Wonder.
 “Now, as to where you are.
 Quite simple.
 You are in Qurac.
 In my little compound.
 In fact, in my own private little television studio.”
 The spotlight widened, and other lights started to come on.
 Looking around, Robin saw that he was, indeed, in a large television studio with black-painted walls that reflected no light and cameras mounted on rolling dollies.
 And along one wall, bleachers were filled with strangely silent people staring straight ahead.
 And right in the middle of them, one lone figure smiled at him, nodding happily.